ntavelis/dockposer/README.md

 ## How to debug package with xdebug - For contributing to this repository

-This sections describes how to setup your local environment for development on this package.
+This section describes how to setup your local environment for development on this package.
 As a user of this package you do not need to do anything described in this section.

 ### Environment setup
 1. Given the following phpstorm config: